ANNUAL IAH (IRISH GROUP) FIELD TRIP – 19th and 20th October 2019

 - For unwaged members, there will be no charge for bus or lunch on Saturday or Sunday.
 Please contact the fieldtrip secretary via return email for more information.

-If you are considering attending this year’s fieldtrip can you please notify the fieldtrip secretary as soon as possible.
-Fieldtrip Secretary:
+Places are now limited, and if you are considering attending this year’s fieldtrip can you please notify the fieldtrip secretary as soon as possible.

 (1) Are attending?